 The sweetness of traditional Irish soda bread ingredients—raisins, buttermilk, some sugar—are richly complimented by jalapeño heat.
-Here’s a soda bread recipe from Ireland brought to the USA from Galway by Mary Patricia Reilly Murray and later transformed with her blessing by her daughter, who added green chile.
+Here’s a soda bread recipe from Ireland brought to the USA from Galway by Mary Patricia Reilly Murray and later transformed with her blessing by her daughter, Bobbi Murray, who added jalapeño chile.
 A real merging of great cultures.
 Latinopia tested fresh jalapeños for the recipe but prefers those from a jar for two reasons—for one, fresh ones are frequently too tame due to the current dumbing down of the jalapeno for American tastes.
 But the jar jalapeños are a dependable commodity.
 You know they’ll be hot when they need to be.
 And the liquid from preserved jalapenos spreads a delicious low-level burn throughout the soda bread loaf.

 2 cups white flour